darconeous/old-coap-archived/README.md

-SMCP — A Full-Featured Emedded CoAP Stack
+SMCP — A Full-Featured Embedded CoAP Stack
 =========================================

 SMCP is a highly-configurable CoAP stack which is suitable for a wide